 The president has no legal authority to change the date of federal elections — period.
 And though one court — one time — found that a congressional election, in part of one state, could be postponed by a few weeks, the circumstances under which the court found that was warranted does not apply in 2020 and could never apply to the office of the president.

-The only time a congressional general election was postponed was in 1982, when a federal district court in Washington, DC struck down two Georgia congressional districts under Section 5 of the Voting Rights Act.
+The only time a congressional general election was postponed was in 1982, when a federal district court in Washington, D.C. struck down two Georgia congressional districts under Section 5 of the Voting Rights Act (VRA).
 With the election nearing, the court postponed the general election to later in November for those districts.
-Among its reasons, that Section 5 of the VRA, like the Election Day law, was an Act of Congress—and a more recent one.
+Among its reasons was that Section 5 of the VRA, like the Election Day law, was an act of Congress — and a more recent one.
 To read the two federal laws in harmony, the court found that the postponement was consistent with federal law, policy, and the U.S. Constitution.
-Sadly, since that ruling, the Supreme Court struck down the coverage formula that is used for Section 5 preclearance.
+Sadly, since that ruling, the U.S. Supreme Court struck down the coverage formula that is used for Section 5 preclearance.
 Thus, even that limited historical exception could not happen today.

 With respect to the presidential general election, things are even clearer.
 The Constitution provides that “the Congress may determine the Time of chusing the Electors, and the Day on which they shall give their votes; which Day shall be the same throughout the United States.”
 In 1845, Congress enacted a statute to exercise its power to set a uniform date for “choosing” electors: “The electors of President and Vice President shall be appointed, in each State, on the Tuesday next after the first Monday in November, in every fourth year succeeding every election of a President and Vice President.”

-This year that day is November 3: no statute provides authority for postponing or rescheduling the “time of choosing the electors” determined by Congress—that is, for postponing an election past November 3, 2020.
+This year that day is Nov.
+3: no statute provides authority for postponing or rescheduling the “time of choosing the electors” determined by Congress — that is, for postponing an election past Nov.
+3, 2020.

 What if Trump declared some type of new national emergency?
 National emergency powers do not include deciding when we vote.